shuvangkardas/blog/_posts/2025-07-11-Effort-vs-Value—A-Lesson-I-Learned-the-Hard-Way.md

 ---
 ### 👋 About Me
-Hi, I’m **Shuvangkar Das**, a power systems researcher with a Ph.D. in Electrical Engineering from Clarkson University.
-I work at the intersection of power electronics, DER, IBR, and AI — building greener, smarter, and more stable grids.
-Currently, I’m a Research Engineer at EPRI (though everything I share here reflects my personal experience, not my employer’s views).
+Hi, I’m **Shuvangkar Das** — a power systems researcher with a Ph.D. in Electrical Engineering, currently working as a Research Engineer at EPRI.
+I work at the intersection of power electronics, inverter-based DERs (IBRs), and AI to help build smarter, greener, and more stable electric grids.

-Over the years, I’ve worked on real-world projects involving large scale EMT simulation and firmware development for  grid-forming and grid following inverter and reinforcement learning (RL).
-I also publish technical content and share hands-on insights with the goal of making complex ideas accessible to engineers and researchers.

-📺 Subscribe to my [YouTube channel](https://www.youtube.com/@ShuvangkarDas), where I share tutorials, code walk-throughs, and research productivity tips.
+My work spans large-scale EMT simulations, firmware development, reinforcement learning, and hardware prototyping.
+Beyond engineering, I’m also a [YouTuber](https://www.youtube.com/@ShuvangkarDas) and content creator — sharing hands-on insights on productivity, research, and knowledge management.
+My goal is simple: to make complex ideas more accessible and actionable for everyone.

+**Real stories.
+Practical lessons.
+Right in your inbox.**
+No spam—just once a week.
+{% include newsletter.html %}

 <p><strong>Connect with me:<br></strong>
 <a href="https://www.youtube.com/@ShuvangkarDas" target="_blank">